A definition of terms. What do the terms bisexual and lesbian mean?

 Potential health-risks and issues bisexuals and lesbians face.

 Physicians must also be aware that bisexuals and lesbians may face some health risks.
-With the right awareness of these health risks they can recommend the right tests and make the proper diagnosis.
-Because of their sexual orientation and the pressures of society some bisexuals and lesbians may be more at risk to suicide and depression.
+With the right awareness of these health risks, they can recommend the right tests and make the proper diagnosis.
+Because of their sexual orientation and the pressures of society some bisexuals and lesbians may be more at risk for suicide and depression.
 This becomes especially higher if they have reservations about coming out about their sexual orientation, or if they do not have a supportive family.
 This is also a factor to consider if they do not have a supportive social network or are not in a happy relationship.
-There is a possibility of a higher risk of breast cancer and ovarian cancer in bisexuals and lesbians, however no conclusive study has confirmed it.
-There is also higher rates of smoking and obesity in bisexual and lesbian women, however there is no conclusive evidence of higher rates of heart disease with them.
+There is a possibility of a higher risk of breast cancer and ovarian cancer in bisexuals and lesbians, however, no conclusive study has confirmed it.
+There is also higher rates of smoking and obesity in bisexual and lesbian women, however, there is no conclusive evidence of higher rates of heart disease with them.